teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

 If you are importing a different library you would use that library name rather then numpy.

 Let's start a new python script called libs_and_data.py.
-In this script add a shebang and import numby.
+In this script add a shebang and import numpy.

 ```
 #!/usr/bin/env python2